Deep Plane Facelift in Brazil: the gold standard of facial rejuvenation

 I request the following exams before the surgery:

-Fifteen days before and fifteen days after the surgery, you should discontinue:
+Two weeks before and two weeks after the surgery, you should discontinue:

 Smoking should be stopped for the same period.
 Nicotine compromises blood circulation in the skin and significantly increases the risk of complications.